Generic File (CSV) connector

 A CSV connector has the following options:

-- Path to files located on connector server.
-The directory on the server where the .CSV files are stored.
+- Path: The directory on the server where the .CSV files are stored.
 Make sure each new file is saved to the same directory, and the connector imports the data from them.
 This path must be local to the connector server utility.

 After you've uploaded a sample file and completed all the required fields for the connector, use the Column Mapping tab to map the columns to the values in the database.
 Neurons maps suggested matches for you, but you should review the suggestions and make changes if necessary.